fedefloris/Malloc/README.md

                 |____ address returned to the user (for example the returned value of malloc).
 ```

-The addresses of the blocks, as well as the addresses returned to the user, are 16-bytes aligned so that programs like `vim`,`ls` work.
+The addresses of the blocks, as well as the addresses returned to the user, are 16-bytes aligned.

 During a block request, for example by calling `malloc(requested_size)`, the allocator follows these steps:
 1) Round the `requested_size` up to a power of 2, let's call it `rounded_size`.
 2) Find a free block that is the closest to the `rounded_size`.
 3) Split the free block into smaller blocks until it has size equals to `rounded_size`.
-4) Return the payload of free block
+4) Return the payload of the free block.

 #### Blocks arrangement (source: http://homepage.divms.uiowa.edu/~jones/opsys/notes/27.shtml)